rhyuen/hugodeployed/content/posts/2019-08-15-installing-golang-on-wsl.md

 ---
 There isn't that much in terms of direction for installing stuff on WSL which is linux-y with Microsoft Windows quirks.
 Hopefully this post makes it such that there is slightly more direction on the matter.
 I read through this [post](https://sal.as/post/install-golan-on-wsl/) and felt that it was quite helpful.
 I also tried the linux steps from the golang.org site [(link)](https://golang.org/doc/install?download=go1.12.8.linux-amd64.tar.gz).

-Note, desite having a Windows Host, I am running WSL and downloading the Linux version of Golang.
+Note, despite having a Windows Host, I am running WSL and downloading the Linux version of Golang.

 My first attempt at things seemed to go alright.